python/typeshed/tests/REGRESSION.md

 ### Naming convention

-Use the same top-level name for the module/package you would like to test.
+Use the same top-level name for the module or package you would like to test.
 Use the `check_${thing}.py` naming pattern for individual test files.

 By default, test cases go into a file with the same name as the stub file, prefixed with `check_`.